nkarnik/GFX/README.md

-GFX - Global Events and FOREX Analysis
+#GFX - Global Events and FOREX Analysis Platform

-Project for Insight Data Engineering
+##Project for Insight Data Engineering

+*Documentation is a work in progress*